-Brands like Lego, that may not seem like an obvious choice for interactive vending are jumping on the bandwagon with high-tech machines that attract both children and their parents, if for different reasons: kids are pulled in by the Lego Movie playing on the integrated screen, while parents are happy that they can quickly purchase that birthday present they needed to pick up and get on with their day.
-Lego benefits from the ability to highlight certain products or product categories by price point or theme, easy data collection and lower costs, both in terms of overhead (no cashier needed, less expensive per square foot to operate than a traditional store) and losses due to theft (the machines are far more secure than open shelving).
+Brands like Lego -- which may not seem like an obvious choice for interactive vending -- are jumping on the bandwagon with high-tech machines that attract both children and their parents, if for different reasons: kids are pulled in by the Lego Movie playing on the integrated screen, while parents are happy that they can quickly purchase that birthday present they needed to pick up and get on with their day.
+Lego benefits from the ability to highlight certain products or product categories by price point or theme, easy data collection, and lower costs, both in terms of overhead (no cashier needed, less expensive per square foot to operate than a traditional store) and losses due to theft (the machines are far more secure than open shelving).

-Even health and wellness companies are getting into the act.
-Besides the cosmetic and cosmeceutical brands like those mentioned previously who have adopted interactive vending as a sales channel, RedyRef recently completed an automated dispensing solution for a biotech company.
-The consumer-facing product is aimed at health-conscious individuals who are concerned with avoiding germs while on-the-go, and it will be deployed in airports later this year.
+Even health and wellness companies are getting into the vending and dispensing kiosk act.
+Besides the cosmetic and cosmeceutical brands like those mentioned previously who have adopted interactive vending as a sales channel, REDYREF recently completed an automated dispensing solution for a biotech company.
+The consumer-facing product is aimed at health-conscious individuals who are concerned with avoiding germs while on the go, and it will be deployed in airports later this year.